miamiyankee13/ff-convos-api/README.md

 ## Summary
 FF Convos allows you to keep track of fantasy football players through conversations.
-This API can be easily accessed via the FF CONVOS CLIENT
+This API can be easily accessed via the [FF Convos](https://ff-convos-client.herokuapp.com/) client.

 ## Features
 * Get all players